-- Gave a paper on the status of the experimental database for the new evaluation of the neutron standards. - > The paper has data that is a starting point for that needed for the new evaluation of the neutron standards.
+- ➤ Attended the virtual ND2022 conference - > Gave a paper on the status of the experimental database for the new evaluation of the neutron standards. - The paper has data that is a starting point for that needed for the new evaluation of the neutron standards.